 I had mixed feelings about the restaurant.
 It was one of those places you just want to like because of all the buzz–the interior was awesomely funky with colorful doodles on the wall and low wooden chairs, but the food seemed to be hit or miss.
-I went there twice: once on a doomed date where, even though he claimed he was “mostly vegetarian,” we ordered the khao soi (and I picked around the chicken to sample the duo of crispy and soupy noodles) and I ate an appropriate amount of food for a date which is to say far less than I would have otherwise consumed.
+I went there twice: once on a doomed date where, even though he claimed he was “mostly vegetarian,” we ordered the khao soi (and I picked around the chicken to sample the duo of crispy and soupy noodles).

 The second time was when my mom was in town and that was a glory-filled ordering of almost everything I wanted to try.
 The purple sticky rice was kind of meh and too sweet, the tofu curry was good, the spicy noodles were delicious, but what was really stunning–and what I ordered both times I visited–was the pumpkin stir fry.

 Starchy hunks of pumpkin roasted and then sauteed until falling-apart soft and tangled in silky threads of scrambled egg, doused in a savory soy-based sauce.
 I kept dreaming about until finally a kabocha squash landed in my cart one day and I re-created the recipe the best I could.
-Guys, I JUST realized what a delicious trio oyster, fish and soy sauce are together.
-So much more depth than just soy sauce, my typical stir fry crutch.
+I’ve recently discovered what a delicious trio oyster, fish and soy sauce are together.
+So much more depth than just soy sauce.
 Aside from the roasting of the squash, this stir fry takes about 5 minutes to throw together and I HIGHLY recommend it!

 - 1 medium kabocha squash